Kondareddy1209/Movie_recommendations/README.md

 The web application uses a minimalist and responsive design.
 The CSS file located in `static/styles.css` ensures seamless interaction across devices.
 ```
+Which includes just Background image and interactive page.
 ```
 ## 🌐 Live Demo